 - No comments

-How Amazon used Scrum in the workplace
+How Amazon use Scrum in the workplace

-In the years ranging between 2004 and 2009, scrum became widely adopted in its development organisations.
-Amazon’s adoption strategy has been described as an unplanned and decentralised transformation that’s different from the way scrum adoption usually takes place.
+In the years ranging between 2004 and 2009, Scrum became widely adopted in its development organisations.
+Amazon’s adoption strategy has been described as an unplanned and decentralised transformation that’s different from the way Scrum adoption usually takes place.

-Amazon’s teams were given broad discretion to solve their own problems without detailed prescriptive practices from central authority.
+Amazon’s teams were given broad discretion to solve their own problems without detailed prescriptive practices from a central authority.
 The decentralised decision-making discretion is designed to let teams create, deliver, and operate high-quality software in a streamlined and red-tape-free way.

 Stable and long-lived teams support agile practices.
 Development teams have one manager to whom they report to directly.
-These standard Amazon team policies make the culture and work arrangement consistent with scrum practices.
+These standard Amazon team policies make the culture and work arrangement consistent with Scrum practices.

-The spark was lit through team members who were happy to help educate others about scrum on an ad hoc and voluntary basis.
+The spark was lit through team members who were happy to help educate others about Scrum on an ad hoc and voluntary basis.
 Once they were educated in the practices, individual teams were able to make ground-level decisions about how to implement it.
 The results these teams achieved drove other teams to become interested.

-With ad hoc, voluntary scrum education; an email-based scrum community; and occasional scrum master training sessions, a critical mass of teams had adopted the winning practice.
-Following this, a scrum trainer/coach position was created, and having a full-time trainer on board meant easier adoption and high-quality agile working implementations.
+With ad hoc, voluntary Scrum education; an email-based Scrum community; and occasional Scrum master training sessions, a critical mass of teams had adopted the winning practice.
+Following this, a Scrum trainer/coach position was created, and having a full-time trainer on board meant easier adoption and high-quality agile working implementations.

 Scrum implementation happened from the ground-level up at Amazon.
 No timelines or mandates were used.
 It didn’t start with management-level decisions and prescriptive plans for adoption.

-By encouraging scrum through fostering a culture of innovation and ensuring information about it is available, organisations can drive adoption by responding to demand and removing impediments as they’re discovered.
+By encouraging Scrum through fostering a culture of innovation and ensuring information about it is available, organisations can drive adoption by responding to demand and removing impediments as they’re discovered.
 Allowing stable, long-term teams to exist and giving teams plenty of discretion about how they would adopt went a long way to make this approach to agile working successful.

-How Spotify used Scrum in the workplace
+How Spotify use Scrum in the workplace

 For a contrasting approach, Spotify provides a suitable case study.
-Unlike Google’s “grassroots” strategy, the digital music service had a systematic approach to adopting scrum.
-Spotify’s approach has some similarities with Google’s, but its key tenet is living and breathing scrum as a development methodology.
-The scrum masters at Spotify are required to be experienced agile coaches, and many of the company’s scrum masters are leading agile trainers.
+Unlike Google’s “grassroots” strategy, the digital music service had a systematic approach to adopting Scrum.
+Spotify’s approach has some similarities with Google’s, but its key tenet is living and breathing Scrum as a development methodology.
+The Scrum masters at Spotify are required to be experienced agile coaches, and many of the company’s Scrum masters are leading agile trainers.

-In addition to complete management buy-in, Spotify uses small teams that, like Google’s scrum teams, are totally independent.
+In addition to complete management buy-in, Spotify uses small teams that, like Google’s Scrum teams, are totally independent.
 These “squads” are treated like individual startups.
 They’re allowed to be fully autonomous and work independently to focus on assigned, specific functions within Spotify’s product.

 This approach allows the business to quickly develop and deliver software updates.
 An additional benefit of these small, autonomous teams is they can make changes and deliver upgrades without interfering the other teams’ work.
 These squads or teams completely own their pieces of product, so they can deploy, change, and upgrade that piece without interrupting anything else.

-Amazon and Spotify have very different approaches as far as the adoption of scrum is concerned.
+Amazon and Spotify have very different approaches as far as the adoption of Scrum is concerned.
 In the case of Amazon, the organisation allowed adoption to happen incrementally and at the ground level, as demand drove it.
-In the case of Spotify, it was a deliberate, management-sanctioned plan that led to scrum implementation.
+In the case of Spotify, it was a deliberate, management-sanctioned plan that led to Scrum implementation.

 In addition, Amazon’s practice focuses on sharing knowledge and driving better understanding through resources like training, email-based communities, and expert coaches.
 For Spotify, the removal of roadblocks is vital for rapid responses, product iterations, and scaling up.